-As students explore these questions, they use one or more conceptual frames to better understand the problem/phenomenon under consideration, engage in practices as they participate in investigation and design, and deepen their understanding of science concepts that are required to more fully understand the problem and phenomena under consideration.
+As students explore these questions, they use one or more crosscutting concepts to better make sense of the problem/phenomenon under consideration, engage in practices as they participate in investigation and design, and deepen their understanding of science concepts that are required to more fully make sense of the problem and phenomena under consideration.
 In this way, high school students build on their previous learning in K-8 to build knowledge through active engagement in constructing and defending the models, arguments, and explanations/designs they produce in the high school science classroom.

-Standard Code Iowa Academic Standard in Science End of Grade Band Practice Clarification Disciplinary Content Clarification End of Grade Band Conceptual Frame Clarification HS-PS1-1 Use the periodic table as a model to predict the relative properties of elements based on the patterns of electrons in the outermost energy level of atoms.
+Standard Code Iowa Academic Standard in Science End of Grade Band Science Practice Clarification Disciplinary Core Idea Clarification End of Grade Band Crosscutting Concept Clarification HS-PS1-1 Use the periodic table as a model to predict the relative properties of elements based on the patterns of electrons in the outermost energy level of atoms.
 Developing and using models: Develop, revise, and/or use a model based on evidence to illustrate and/or predict the relationships between systems or between components of a system.
 Structure and Properties of Matter: Each atom consists of a positively charged nucleus, which is made of protons and neutrons, surrounded by electrons.
 The periodic table orders elements horizontally by the number of protons in the atom's nucleus and places those with similar chemical properties in columns.
 The repeating patterns of this table reflect patterns of outer electron states.
-Standard Boundary is limited to main group elements, qualitative trends for ionization energy trends only.
+Standard Boundary is limited to main group elements, qualitative trends for ionization energy only.
 Patterns: Different patterns may be observed at each of the scales at which a system is studied.
 These patterns can provide evidence for causality in explaining phenomena.